Learning French with subtitles is like eating your veggies—but a lot more enjoyable.

 - By watching films with familiar storylines.
 Linear plot lines are your friends.
 Plots that rely heavily on flashbacks, hidden memories and parallel narratives?
 Not so much.

 By picking a film you’re already familiar with, or one that’s relatively predictable, you’re prone to actually listen to what is being said, rather than just reading.

 - By watching documentaries.
 There tends to be much more of a 1:1 correspondence between words and images in documentaries, making them more literal than narrative films.
 This also makes it likely that the English subtitles will correspond more directly to the spoken French.
 Besides that, documentaries tend to feature people talking one at a time.

 - By watching the same movie over and over again.
 Instead of watching a new movie each time, rotate between a few films, and center listening, pronunciation and repetition exercises around them.
 Find a 30-second clip and try to pick out individual words.
 Listen to how they’re being pronounced in “real time.”
 Repeat them.

 - By translating.
-At the intermediate level, you should be watching French movies to test your listening comprehension.
+At the intermediate level, you should be testing your listening comprehension as you learn French with subtitles.
 Try this: Turn off the subtitles and translate a few lines from French to English.
 You can either translate orally or in a notebook.
 I recommend doing this with a 30-second clip of a monologue.
 Turn the subtitles back on to verify your translation.